walker-finlay/eces/README.md

 *My xmas gift to mom*

 ## TODO
+### Up next
+- make the built in sticky box actually work
+### Refactoring
+- could be more DRY
 ### Would be cool
+- structured notes
 - find a purpose for the [`action`](https://developer.chrome.com/docs/extensions/reference/action/) button
+  - module selection
+  - feature requests
+    - have them sent to a repo somehow? maybe a folder in my inbox?
 - publish it to the Chrome store
 - find something to add to chrome [`contextMenus`](https://developer.chrome.com/docs/extensions/reference/contextMenus/)
 - add [keyboard shortcuts](https://developer.chrome.com/docs/extensions/reference/commands/)